Ivacaftor: Elimination

 Following oral administration, the majority of ivacaftor (87.8%) is eliminated in the faeces after metabolic conversion.
 The major metabolites M1 and M6 accounted for approximately 65% of total dose eliminated with 22% as M1 and 43% as M6.
 There was negligible urinary excretion of ivacaftor as unchanged parent.
 The apparent terminal half-life was approximately 12 hours following a single dose in the fed state.
 The apparent clearance (CL/F) of ivacaftor was similar for healthy subjects and patients with CF. The mean (±SD) of CL/F for the 150 mg dose was 17.3 (8.4) L/h in healthy subjects at steady state.

+History

+Ivacaftor was developed by Vertex Pharmaceuticals in conjunction with the Cystic Fibrosis Foundation and is the first medication that treats the underlying cause rather than the symptoms of the disease.

 Society and culture

 Legal status

-The U.S. Food and Drug Administration (FDA) approved ivacaftor in January 2012, and soon afterwards so too did the European Medicines Agency (EMA) and Canada and across some European countries.
+The US Food and Drug Administration (FDA) approved ivacaftor in January 2012.
+Soon after, the European Medicines Agency (EMA) Canada, and several European countries did so as well.

 Lumacaftor/ivacaftor was approved by the FDA in July 2015, under breakthrough therapy status and under a priority review.